Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: A conditional independence assumption

-In other words, model \eqref{eq:proposed-model} can only be interpreted as a \textit{conditional-on-the-random-effect} model for the treatment effect, but not as a \textit{marginal} model.
+In other words, the treatment effect \eqref{eq:trt-eff-conditional} implied by model \eqref{eq:proposed-model} is interpreted as \textit{conditional-on-the-random-effect}; $\beta = (\beta_0^T, \beta_1^T)^T$ does not have a \textit{marginal} interpretation.
 A similar point for when there is no treatment has been extensively discussed in Section \ref{sec:explain-issue}.

+The above model provides the distribution of $Y_{it+1}$ conditional on $(b_{0i}, b_{1i}, H_{it}, A_{it})$ as opposed to conditional on $(b_{0i}, b_{1i}, X_{it}, A_{it})$.
+Thus $\beta_1$ in \eqref{eq:trt-eff-conditional} has a causal interpretation even when the randomization probability for $A_{it}$ depends on $H_{it}$ in an MRT.
+Likelihood-based inference and model fitting through standard LMM software can be conducted as described below.
+Note that since $f_0(H_{it})$ and $f_1(H_{it})$ can include lagged outcomes, the dependence between outcomes is explicitly modeled in \eqref{eq:proposed-model}.
+The purpose of introducing random effects here is mainly to model the between-person heterogeneity.

-Although model \eqref{eq:proposed-model} looks no different than a standard LMM that would typically be imposed with fixed covariates, to estimate the conditional-on-the-random-effect, $\beta$, we make an additional conditional independence assumption.
+To estimate the conditional-on-the-random-effect $\beta$, we make an additional conditional independence assumption.
 The \textit{conditional independence assumption} is

-This does allow $X_{it}$ to be endogenous, but the endogenous covariate $X_{it}$ can only depend on the random effects through the data $H_{it-1}, A_{it-1}, Y_{it}$.
-In particular, the endogenous part of $X_{it}$ may include a function of prior treatments and prior outcomes.
-In general, the validity of this assumption needs to be discussed in the real data context.
-We discuss the conditional independence assumption in the context of HeartSteps in Section \ref{sec:data-analysis}.
+This does allow $X_{it}$ to be endogenous, but the endogenous covariate $X_{it}$ can only depend on the random effects through the variables observed prior to $X_{it}$: $H_{it-1}, A_{it-1}$, and $Y_{it}$.
+If the only endogenous covariates are functions of prior treatments and prior outcomes, then assumption \eqref{eq:independence-assumption} automatically holds.
+In general, assumption \eqref{eq:independence-assumption} needs to be verified from the domain science perspective.
+We discuss this assumption in the context of HeartSteps in Section \ref{sec:data-analysis}.

-This assumption allows us to decompose the likelihood.
+Assumption \eqref{eq:independence-assumption} allows us to decompose the likelihood.
 This likelihood decomposition will provide a justification for the use of estimators from standard LMM software.
 Denote by $X_i$, $A_i$ and $Y_i$ the vectors of observations for individual $i$, and $X$, $A$ and $Y$ the collection of observations for all individuals.
 Denote by $b_i =(b_{0i}, b_{1i})$.
 Suppose $G$, the covariance matrix of the random effects, is parametrized by $\theta$.
 The joint likelihood of the observed data, $\cL(\alpha, \beta, \theta, \sigma_\epsilon \mid X, A, Y)$, can be written as

 By the conditional independence assumption \eqref{eq:independence-assumption} and given that $A_{it}$ is randomized conditional on $H_{it}$, the joint likelihood in \eqref{eq:lkd-1} becomes

 where